preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 ---

-✅ ModelSim is now ready to simulate your Verilog designs!
+✅ ModelSim is now ready to simulate Verilog designs!

 ## Note: